-Native Americans are integral part of the American Society with rich culture and history dating back to ice age.
+Native Americans are an integral part of American Society with rich culture and history dating back to the ice age.
 Learning about Native Americans is very interesting and kids love to read about them.
-We have gathered complete set of “Native American Facts for Kids” that will enable the kids to learn all about Native Americans.
-You will be able to learn where they came from, their population, where they lived, their history & rights movement, their culture, festivals, clothing, totems, houses, food, religion, gods, symbols and many more with pictures and videos.
+We have gathered a complete set of “Native American Facts for Kids” that will enable the kids to learn all about Native Americans.
+You will be able to learn where they came from, their population, where they lived, their history & rights movement, their culture, festivals, clothing, totems, houses, food, religion, gods, symbols, and many more with pictures and videos.
 Do not forget to share this page with your friends and family.

 Native American Facts for Kids

 1. What is Native American – Who are Native Americans

 - Native Americans are the indigenous people of North and South America.

 - Indigenous people means the ethnic groups of people who are the original inhabitants of a particular region.

 - In simple words, Native Americans are the people that have been living in America before its discovery by Columbus.

 - They have the bloodline of the original people of the north and south America.